 10% Total Bond Market Index Fund

-Allan Roth, in his excellent How A Second Grader Beats Wall Street, lists a conservative, a moderate, and an aggressive allocation for a second grader portfolio (3 Funds), an advanced Second Grader Portfolio (4-5 funds), and an alternative advanced Second Grader Portfolio (uses CDs instead of the Total Bond Market Fund).
-That's 9 more portfolios you could use without having to come up with your own!
+Allan Roth, in his excellent How a Second Grader Beats Wall Street, lists a conservative, a moderate, and an aggressive allocation for a second-grader portfolio (three funds), an advanced second-grader portfolio (4-5 funds), and an alternative advanced second-grader portfolio (uses CDs instead of the Total Bond Market Fund).
+That's nine more portfolios you could use without having to come up with your own!

 Portfolios 147-150: The Dan Wiener Income Portfolio

-Dan Wiener sells a newsletter to Vanguard investors.
-For just $100 a year he'll reveal his super-secret portfolios composed of various Vanguard funds.
-I can't tell you what the portfolios currently hold (there are quite a few actively-managed funds and the allocations change from time to time), but I can tell you the performance hasn't been terrible.
+The now semi-retired Dan Wiener used to sell a newsletter to Vanguard investors where he revealed his super-secret portfolios composed of various Vanguard funds.
+I can't tell you what the portfolios held (there were quite a few actively managed funds and the allocations changed from time to time), but I can tell you the performance wasn't terrible.

-The Growth version has returns of 9.61% since 1999, almost 3.5% a year better than the 3 fund portfolio and about 2% better than a typical slice and dice portfolio like the Sheltered Sam portfolio, although you do expect higher returns due to significantly higher stock allocation.
-The less-aggressive “Income” version has returns of 5.52% a year.
-There is also a “Conservative Growth” and an “Index Fund Growth” portfolio whose returns are similar to slice and dice type portfolios.
+From 1999-2020, the growth version had returns of 9.61%, almost 3.5% a year better than the three-fund portfolio and about 2% better than a typical slice-and-dice portfolio, like the Sheltered Sam portfolio (although you do expect higher returns due to significantly higher stock allocation).
+The less aggressive income version had returns of 5.52% a year.
+There was also a “conservative growth” and an “index fund growth” portfolio whose returns were similar to slice-and-dice type portfolios.

-While I'm certain there is a survivor bias effect here, it's still a pretty decent long-term record of actively-managed mutual fund picking.
-It helps that he mostly limits himself to low-cost Vanguard funds, of course.
+While I'm certain there is a survivor bias effect here, it's still a pretty decent long-term record of actively managed mutual fund picking.
+It helps that he mostly limited himself to low-cost Vanguard funds.

 Portfolio 151: The Larry Portfolio